 The Board is responsible for protecting the health, safety and welfare of individuals who receive Occupational Therapy services in Oregon.
 The ROLE of the Oregon OT Licensing Board is to: (1) Investigate complaints and take appropriate action; (2) Make and enforce laws and rules regarding OT practice; (3) Establish continuing education requirements; (4) Process applications and issue license and renewals; (5) Collect fees and authorize disbursements of funds.
 The MISSION of the Board is to protect the public by supervising Occupational Therapy practice.

-The new Oregon Ethics/Law exam is for all new applicants as part of the application process.
+The Oregon Ethics/Law exam is for all new applicants as part of the application process.
 It is not required for those renewing their license.
 See more information under Applications.

-Click here to view OT Workforce Data.
-Click here to view OTA Workforce Data.
+Click here to view 2014 OT Workforce Data.
+Click here to view 2014 OTA Workforce Data.